publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schIV/m__us_usc_t2_s1401.md

 ## § 1401.
 Procedure for consideration of alleged violations

-    Except as otherwise provided, the procedure for consideration of alleged violations of part A of subchapter II of this chapter consists of—
+    Except as otherwise provided, the procedure for consideration of alleged violations of part A of subchapter II consists of—

     (1) counseling as provided in [section 1402 of this title][/us/usc/t2/s1402];